alewkinr/http-constants/README.md

 ## Installation

-You can install Http Constants from [PyPI](https://pypi.org/project/http-constants/):
+You can install Http Constants from [PyPI](https://pypi.org/project/http-status-codes/1.0.0/):

-    pip install http-status
+    pip install http-status-codes

 The library is supported on Python 3.7+.